Owen-Dechow/nvim_wurd_spel/README.md

     "Owen-Dechow/nvim_wurd_spel",
         opts = {
             -- severity = vim.diagnostic.severity.INFO,
-            -- -- Set the severity level of spelling errors -- -- INFO, WARN, ERROR
+            -- -- Set the severity level of spelling errors:
+            --     INFO, WARN, or ERROR.

             -- min_length = 5,
-            -- -- Set the minimum length of word to be checked
+            -- -- Set the minimum length of word to be checked.

             -- ignore = { "Dechow", "Neovim" }
-            -- -- Add words to be ignored
+            -- -- Add words to be ignored.
             -- -- IMPORTENT: words added to Neovim's built in --     spelling ignore dictionary are still ignored.` --     It is suggested to add words to that dictionary